sliceofcake/FtB575/README.md

 **Usage instructions:**
 (1) Drag&drop your audio file to the panel that says something like "audio file" on the handle [aim for the dashed-line box that says "file" in the south-east corner].
 (2) Drag&drop your chart file to the panel that says something like "chart file" on the handle [aim for the dashed-line box that says "file" in the south-east corner].
-(3) Once you drag&dropped your chart file, the chart will automatically start.
+(3) Once you've dragged&dropped your chart file, the chart will automatically start.
 If you aren't ready, you can pause and/or reset the chart [see the grid of key bindings, pause is probably labeled "k lo" and reset is probably labeled "k reset"].
 If you start typing and your key-inputs are going to the wrong place [like your browser's url bar], click anywhere within the FtB575 page to refocus.

 **Link[s]/URL[s] to this build:**
 [http://feelthebeats.se/575_2016_08_30_B/edit/](http://feelthebeats.se/575_2016_08_30_B/edit/)